sdatspun2/deprecation-header/draft.md

-# Example
+# Examples

-Just deprecation header without date information.
+The first example shows a deprecation header field without date information:

     Deprecation: true

-Deprecation header with date information and link to the successor version.
+The second example shows a deprecation header with date information and a link to the successor version:

     Deprecation: Sun, 11 Nov 2018 23:59:59 GMT
     Link: <https://api.example.com/v2/customers>; rel="successor-version"

-Deprecation header with links for the successor version and for the API developer's deprecation policy.
-Also, it shows the sunset date for the deprecated resource.
+The third example shows a deprecation header field with links for the successor version and for the API's deprecation policy.
+In addition, it shows the sunset date for the deprecated resource:

     Deprecation: Sun, 11 Nov 2018 23:59:59 GMT
     Sunset: Wed, 11 Nov 2020 23:59:59 GMT